-Named in honor of Margaret Burley, former executive director of the Ohio Coalition for the Education of Children with Disabilities for 39 years, the Margaret Burley Impact Award recognizes someone who has made a significant impact on those with disabilities.
+Named in honor of Margaret Burley, former executive director of the Ohio Coalition for the Education of Children with Disabilities for thirty-nine years, the Margaret Burley Impact Award recognizes someone who has made a significant impact on those with disabilities.
 As a parent herself of a son with disabilities, Margaret advocated for her son's right and ability to learn, grow and be a contributing member of their community.
-Under her guidance and the guidance of others, the Ohio Coalition went from one part-time director to an agency with more than 25 staff members and a $2.5 million budget.
+Under her guidance and the guidance of others, the Ohio Coalition went from one part-time director to an agency with more than twenty-five staff members and a $2.5 million budget.

 The nominees of the Impact Award have served as mentors, coaches, advocates, and/or connectors for the disability community and have demonstrated ongoing and continuous passion, dedication, and support.